monasobh/WebDocs-Assignment-Group-1/assignment-2a/website-content/files/data/web/website_text.md

 Finding swing dancers is simple—just search for the couple who is having the most fun and is grinning widely.
 There is a lot of swinging, flipping, and flinging of dancers during swing dance.
 It is a well-liked dance for a packed dance floor because it is a non-progressive dancing style and is primarily done in one location.
 Swing is a swift, brisk dance.
 Instead of holding hands around the waist or on the shoulders like ballroom dancers do, couples hold hands.

+##Reviews

+1. I had a terrific experience, and the instructor was really kind, enjoyable, and inspiring.
+Very tidy studio that is unquestionably safe for video.
+5 stars
+2. I've been to a lot of dance studios, but this one has the friendliest personnel, the most lovely and peaceful setting, and enormous windows that let in a ton of lovely light!
+Would without a doubt suggest the classes!
+5 stars
+3. It's enjoyable to practice your dancing here without fear of criticism.
+The teachers are outstanding!
+5 stars
+4. Wow, this location has altered my life!
+Their private tutors and classes are fantastic... offered me the knowledge and self-assurance to develop into a great dancer.
+5 stars
+5. It's a great location for dancing instruction.
+Come for the socials and dance the night away while fostering a sense of community.
+They offer classes for all skill levels, from complete beginners to experts.
+5 stars
+6. I had a fun while I was there for a dance party.
+There are so many amazing people there that I will keep going and learn other dances.
+Additionally friendly is the staff.
+I would strongly recommend going if you haven't already.
+5 stars

+##FAQs

+1. How do I get started?

+It's time for your next, well, first step!
+Our pupils get off to a good start with the introductory lesson.
+You'll have access to your very own tutor at a time that works for you, naturally during business hours.
+We'll go through the basics of dancing, show you a few different styles, and help you feel at ease while dancing.
+You will have the opportunity to test out our services, allowing us to understand more about your preferences and learning style before providing you with a recommendation that meets your requirements.
+Simply call, text, email, or message us, and you'll be dancing in no time!
+We make it fun and simple!

+2. Why should I learn to dance?

+You are enhancing numerous aspects of your life by getting out on the dance floor.
+Your body tone and posture will improve, in addition to your mood, confidence, and social abilities.
+Learning to dance is an investment in an enjoyable and healthy lifestyle as well as in skill.

+Learning to dance can enhance cognitive abilities and brain function, as well as assist prevent or delay Alzheimer's disease in later life, according to studies.

+3. What should I wear for class?

+Dance is about having fun and moving.
+We advise that you dress comfortably so that you can move around freely.

+For your first lesson, you can dress whichever you like.
+After that, we will make a recommendation depending on the direction and style you select.

+Stilettos and other footwear with pointed heels should be avoided as they are uncomfortable for dancing in and could harm our floor.

+4. Do I need dance shoes?

+Although not essential, dance shoes are advised.
+However, we do not recommend that you wear rubber-soled shoes so that you can move around the floor easily.

+Shoes with metal bottoms or sharp heels are strongly discouraged since they could hurt someone or damage the floor.

+##Imprint

+Rules & Regulations

+In Vienna, Austria, the Salsa Swings dance studio offers dancing instruction.
+It is a requirement that participants abide by the Salsa Swings' guidelines.
+To follow the dance lesson, participants need have clean shoes and/or appropriate clothing.
+The duration of the dance class is reserved for a set amount of time, therefore a participant's tardy arrival won't always be made up for.
+Dance courses might be recorded, and the films and images might be used for advertising or for business purposes.
+Participants consent to the possibility of their images being used for such purposes and waive their right to any monetary recompense.
+However, further written authorization is still required if you want to film a solo or a specific dancer not in the dance group.

+Policy on privacy

+Cookies help us monitor visitor activity and website conversions.
+This enhances both our marketing efforts and user experience.
+This information is kept secure and is not disclosed to outside parties.

+##News

+1. The New Dance Moves of Rihanna (EXPLORED)

+Yesterday, the singer posted a brand-new video to Instagram in which she can be seen dancing while wearing a gray oversized hoodie and matching pants.
+She accessorizes the ensemble with a silver chain necklace, wears her hair down in a silky blowout, and opts for a bronze beauty look.

+A musical remix of her speaking is playing as she dances around in the laid-back outfit by Savage x Fenty.
+"I hate you if your hands are on a phone texting.
+If you're taking photos of me, I just want to see you on your phone "she claims.

+2. The 10-year anniversary gala for L.A.
+Dance Project is brought to life by dance.

+On October 29, L.A. hosted a banquet to celebrate their tenth anniversary at the Pritzker home in Beverly Hills.
+Dance Project honored a decade of dance in front of the audience that sustained its craft.
+Dancers strolled through the estate, greeting guests with outstretched arms before launching into a routine that kissed the ground in every area of the property.
+The audience was enthralled by the show both inside and outside the house as they watched, frequently giggling along with the dancers.

+The group just debuted "Be Here Now," a new piece choreographed by Benjamin Millepied, co-artistic director and co-founder of LADP, alongside Gisèle Vienne's "Crowd" on Wednesday and Thursday at LADP's downtown Los Angeles location.